 This solution addresses KI#21

 Editor’s Note: the terminology used in this solution should be aligned with the terminology in solution “0”

+Functionality and interface
-A centralized () is defined in 6G CN to control data handling for data lifecycle.
-E.g data discovery, collection, transmission, processing, storage, and exposure..

-This new NF also support as data anchor, to receive data from data source(s) and to distributing data to data consumer(s)
+one or moreNF (i.e. includes Data Control Functionality) control data handling for data lifecycle.
+E.g data discovery, collection, transmission, processing, storage, and exposure.
+This NF(s) also includes Data Transfer Functionality to support as data anchor, to receive data from data source(s) and to distributing data to data consumer(s).
+This NF may also support Data Processing Functionality if needed.

+A NF containing Data Repository Functionality;

+[optional] A NF containing Data Processing Functionality;

+[optional] A NF containing Data Exposure Functionality.

+This architecture does not introduce a new plane for data transfer but leverages Control plane within the network and User plane (PDU session) for the interface with the UE

 6.21.A.1 Description